-This summer, we began a 2-year pilot, with teacher design partners, to develop and test a new approach to classroom instruction - one that pairs teachers with community experts to deliver engaging, real-world projects in middle school classrooms.
+In the fall of 2017, we began a 2-year pilot, in partnership with teacher design partners, to develop and test a bold, new approach to classroom instruction - one that pairs teachers with community experts to deliver engaging, real-world projects inside middle school classrooms.

 It's our effort to ensure that all children have access to the deeper learning opportunities they crave, and that all teachers have the supports they need to build the skills and networks of our next generation leaders.
 Catalyst will help build the capacity of teachers, schools, parents and volunteers, while bringing learning to life for our students, by integrating our apprenticeships into the traditional school day classroom for students in grades 5 through 9.